ozshy/hotel/README.md

 # hotel
-R-code for numerical simultions for a paper entitled:
+R-code for numerical simultions in section 3.2 in a paper entitled:
-"Hotelling model with firms located close to each other"
+"Hotelling's model with firms located close to each other" by Oz Shy, email: ozshy@ozshy.com

-Download the .R file which provides all the computations and graphs displayed in section 3.2 in the paper.
+Download the file: hotel_2021_12_8.R which provides all the computations and graphs displayed in section 3.2 in the paper.
+You need to have R installed on your computer.